Hünfelden

 Hünfelden is a municipality in Limburg-Weilburg district in Hesse, Germany.
 Hünfelden lies on the Hühnerstraße, an historic part of Bundesstraße 417.

 Geography

 Location

 Hünfelden lies in the Taunus north of Wiesbaden, 9 km southeast of Limburg an der Lahn.

 Neighbouring communities

 Hünfelden borders in the north on the town of Limburg and the community of Brechen, in the east on the community of Selters and the town of Bad Camberg (all in Limburg-Weilburg), in the south on the communities of Hünstetten and Aarbergen (both in Rheingau-Taunus-Kreis), and in the west on the Verbandsgemeinden (a kind of collective municipality) of Aar-Einrich and Diez (both in Rhein-Lahn-Kreis in Rhineland-Palatinate).

 Constituent communities

-The community consists of seven Ortsteile, each formerly autonomous, listed here with population figures as at 1 January 2008.
+The community consists of seven Ortsteile, each formerly autonomous, listed here with population figures as of 15th May 2022.